AnaFerreira015/book-registration/README.md

 # book-registration
-Project created to study the Vue.js framework
+Project created to study the Vue.js framework based on the example: https://www.devmedia.com.br/vue-js-tutorial/38042